Pyomo/mpi-sppy/doc/src/admmWrapper.rst

 ``scenario_creator`` is created thanks to the previous functions.

-.. autofunction:: distr.scenario_creator
+.. autofunction:: examples.distr.distr.scenario_creator

 The dictionary ``scenario_creator_kwargs`` is created with

-.. autofunction:: distr.kw_creator
+.. autofunction:: examples.distr.distr.kw_creator

 The function ``inparser_adder`` requires the user to give ``num_scens`` (the number of regions) during the configuration.
-.. autofunction:: distr.inparser_adder
+.. autofunction:: examples.distr.distr.inparser_adder

 Contrary to the other helper functions, ``consensus_vars_creator`` is specific to admmWrapper.
 The function ``consensus_vars_creator`` creates the required ``consensus_vars`` dictionary.

-.. autofunction:: distr.consensus_vars_creator
+.. autofunction:: examples.distr.distr.consensus_vars_creator

 Understanding the driver
 ++++++++++++++++++++++++
 In the example the driver gets argument from the command line through the function ``_parse_args``

 .. py:function:: _parse_args()

     Gets argument from the command line and add them to a config argument.
 Some arguments are required.